fglock/Perlito/README-perlito5-Java.md

 Requirements
 ------------

-- minimum Java version is Java 7
+- minimum Java version is Java 8

+  - Perlito5 runtime uses `java.time.ZonedDateTime`,  which was introduced in Java 8.

   - Perlito5 runtime uses `java.nio.file.Files`, which was introduced in Java 7.